ieoresearch/QProMS/Readme.md

 The left panel for "parameters" can be expanded to reveal some settings that can be changed.
 All settings will propagate through later steps of the analysis and saved in the report.

-The user can tweak filtering based by valid values based on percentage valid values in at least one experimmental condition (group), in all groups, or in total.
+The user can tweak filtering of proteins on valid values based on how often they are observed in at least one experimmental condition (group), in all groups, or in total.

 Normalization across samples using variance stabilizing normalization (VSN) can be toggled on here.